streamnative/examples/nyctaxi/taxidata/README.md

-The `taxidata` tool supports ingesting green/yellow NYC Taxi data to a Pulsar topic to serve as an example dataset.
+The `taxidata` tool supports ingesting green or yellow NYC Taxi data to a Pulsar topic to serve as an example dataset.
 To obtain a data URL, right-click the data record and choose **Copy Link Address**.

 For more details about the dataset, see [TLC Trip Record Data](https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page).